“Write to be understood, speak to be heard, read to grow… “

-To provide rich learning experiences driven by challenge, creativity, imagination and curiosity, giving children opportunities to express and communicate ideas in new ways and make real things for real audiences.
-Through carefully chosen, relevant topics and challenging and diverse texts, children take ownership of their learning pathways, developing self-esteem and confidence.
-Children develop a love of language and literature in all its forms, and through this a deep understanding of themselves and others.
+English is at the heart of our curriculum at Cornerstones.
+Through this rich and diverse subject we aim to provide stimulating learning experiences driven by challenge, creativity, imagination and curiosity, giving children opportunities to express and communicate ideas in new ways and make real things for real audiences.
+Through carefully chosen, relevant topics and challenging and diverse texts, children take ownership of their learning pathways, developing self-esteem and confidence as readers, writers and communicators of the future.

 ‘English is a creative subject where we are always making something new or original.
 It is a subject that allows us to explore our own and other people’s emotions and provides safe and interesting ways to express our thoughts, feelings and ideas through talking and writing.
 It is a chance to enter different worlds and experiences through reading or creating them for ourselves.
 In English lessons we can ask real questions and debate things that matter to us.’

 Structured around a 4 year-rolling programme, our English topics and texts weave in and out of all subject areas.
 High-quality, challenging texts, including picture books, are the bedrock of our whole curriculum, and each English unit of work is planned around a carefully chosen book, often linked to, or driving, the whole term topic.

 Through a creative, immersive, whole class approach, children in our mixed-age classes develop a love of language and literature in all its forms.
 Children are taught to read in a variety of different contexts for a range of different purposes These include:

 - To engage and immerse the whole class (including mixed ages and abilities), in a high-quality challenging text for a sustained period of weeks.